AlexMitcul/philosophers/README.md

 ## UNIX Threads

-Unix threads are a type of lightweight process that allows for concurrent execution of multiple tasks within a single process.
-Threads are often used to implement parallelism in programs that can benefit from simultaneous execution of multiple tasks, such as web servers, database servers, and multimedia applications.
+Unix threads are a type of lightweight process that allows for the concurrent execution of multiple tasks within a single process.
+Threads are often used to implement parallelism in programs that can benefit from the simultaneous execution of multiple tasks, such as web servers, database servers, and multimedia applications.

 In Unix-based operating systems, threads are created and managed by the operating system's kernel or by a thread library such as pthreads.
-Each thread has its own set of registers, stack, and program counter, but shares the same address space and other system resources with other threads in the same process.
+Each thread has its own set of registers, stack, and program counters, but shares the same address space and other system resources with other threads in the same process.
 This allows threads to communicate and synchronize with each other more efficiently than processes, which require inter-process communication mechanisms such as pipes or sockets.

 One advantage of using threads is that they can take advantage of multiple CPUs or cores on a system, allowing for true parallelism and potentially faster execution times.
 However, thread-based programming can also be more challenging than single-threaded programming, as threads can introduce issues such as race conditions, deadlocks, and thread starvation.
-These issues can be mitigated through careful design and use of synchronization mechanisms such as mutexes, semaphores, and condition variables.
+These issues can be mitigated through careful design and the use of synchronization mechanisms such as mutexes, semaphores, and condition variables.

-### How use threads
+### How to use threads

 pthread_create is a function used to create a new thread in a multithreaded program.
 Here is how it works:

 - The function takes as input several parameters, including a pointer to a pthread_t variable, which will be used to store the ID of the new thread, a pointer to a pthread_attr_t variable, which is used to specify various attributes of the new thread, a pointer to a function that will be executed by the new thread, and an optional argument to pass to the function.

-- The function creates a new thread with the specified attributes, and assigns a unique ID to the thread, which is stored in the pthread_t variable that was passed as input.
+- The function creates a new thread with the specified attributes and assigns a unique ID to the thread, which is stored in the pthread_t variable that was passed as input.

 - The new thread starts executing the function that was specified as input, passing in the optional argument.

-- After the new thread is created, both the parent thread and the new thread can execute concurrently, each performing their own set of instructions.
+- After the new thread is created, both the parent thread and the new thread can execute concurrently, each performing its own set of instructions.

 pthread_detach is a function used to detach a thread that was previously created with the pthread_create function.
 Here is how it works: